Featured Database: HeritageQuest Online

 Wills and Probate Records

-Has more than 170 million pages from the largest collection of wills and probate records in the US, with searchable records included from all fifty states spread over 337 years (1668-2005).
+This collection has more than 170 million pages from the largest collection of wills and probate records in the US, with searchable records included from all fifty states spread over 337 years (1668-2005).

 Here you can search over a billion records in US city and county directories from various years and various states between 1821-1989.
 These directories are a must-use if you have urban ancestors.
 My people were in Boston and several New York City boroughs, and directories allowed me to track them over several years because these books were published annually.
 Within some directories, you may find street listings arranged alphabetically, showing who lived at an address during that year and who the neighbors were.